 Unfortunately, Levels Health doesn’t write glucose data back to Apple Health.

-NutriSense offers more robust integration with third-party apps, including Apple Health, Biosense and Keto-Mojo.
-For example, you can configure the NutriSense app to use Apple Health as its primary source of glucose data.
-That way, you can use any app that supports Apple Health to record glucose information and then visualize it using NutriSense.
+Nutrisense offers more robust integration with third-party apps, including Apple Health, Biosense Fitbit, Garmin, Oura and Keto-Mojo.
+For example, you can configure the Nutrisense app to use Apple Health as its primary source of glucose data.
+That way, you can use any app that supports Apple Health to record glucose information and then visualize it using Nutrisense.

 Many people struggle with figuring out what to eat to reach their weight loss goals, or even their more general fitness goals.
-So I appreciate that both companies offer nutrition coaching to help those who are still learning about their metabolism and the impact food can have on it.
+So I appreciate that Nutrisense offers nutrition coaching to help those who are still learning about their metabolism and the impact food can have on it.

-Pricing is also fair and straightforward: you pay $175 per month, which includes one CGM sensor.
+Pricing is also fair and straightforward: you pay $155 per month.
 That’s a great value!

 Levels Health’s pricing is straightforward.
 You pay $199 per month.
 That fee includes the necessary CGM sensors of your choice.
 Additionally, there is an annual fee of $199 that covers the mobile app.
 This plan is month-to-month and you can cancel at any time.

-NutriSense offers different commitment tiers that determine how much you pay per month.
-While the month-to-month pricing is relatively steep at $350, if you commit to a full year, you pay only $199.
+Nutrisense offers different commitment tiers that determine how much you pay per month.
+While the month-to-month pricing is relatively steep at $399, if you commit to a full year, you pay only $225.

 If you’re not ready to commit and won’t require any nutrition coaching, then Levels Health is an attractive choice.

-However, if you’re in it for the long-term and expect to require some coaching along the way, then NutriSense is an excellent choice considering the free month of coaching you receive and the relatively low monthly coaching fee of $175 (which includes one sensor).
+However, if you’re in it for the long-term and expect to require some coaching along the way, then Nutrisense is an excellent choice considering the free month of coaching you receive and the relatively low monthly coaching fee of $150.

 There are no Apple Watch apps available from either company.